 The VGA port is driven by a VGA DAC.
 The VGA DAC used is ADV7123 by ANALOG DEVICES.
-The DAC connect to FPGA.
-FPGA controls what to display on the VGA display.
+The controls what to display on the VGA display.
 The MCU is dedicated on performing FFT algorithm, therefore, FPGA is responsible to display result on a VGA display.